Jericho (2006 TV series): First season

-Gray Anderson encounters a Federal Emergency Management Agency (FEMA) camp outside of Topeka, where he learns that the attack on New York City was foiled by alert New York City Police who shot the bomber before he could detonate the nuclear bomb that he had in the back of a van.
-Mayor Green reports that the NYPD captured the van in New York with a 20-kiloton nuclear bomb on board but Washington, D.C. has been bombed.
-On the way back from the FEMA camp, Anderson's car is stolen by 12 looters and he is forced to walk home to Jericho.
-Anderson also reports that Lawrence, Kansas, has been attacked.
-Robert Hawkins receives a Morse code message on a ham radio stating that Denver, Atlanta, Chicago, Philadelphia, Kansas City, San Diego and several more cities (not shown) have been attacked.
-A black box flight data recorder that Jake recovers from a crashed airliner indicates that air traffic control is non-existent, a mushroom cloud is rising 16 km into the atmosphere and that flashes have also been seen towards Texas.
+Gray Anderson encounters a Federal Emergency Management Agency (FEMA) camp outside of Topeka, where he learns that the attack on New York City was foiled by alert New York City Police who arrested the bombers before they could detonate the 20-kiloton nuclear bomb in the back of a van.
+Anderson also reports that Washington, D.C. has been bombed.
+On the way back from the FEMA camp, Anderson's car is stolen by looters and he is forced to walk home to Jericho.
+Anderson also discovered that Lawrence, Kansas, was targeted, and that the governor is missing.
+Robert Hawkins receives a Morse code message on a ham radio stating that Denver, Atlanta, Chicago, Philadelphia, Kansas City, San Diego and several more cities (not shown) have been destroyed.
+A black box flight data recorder that Jake recovers from a crashed airliner indicates that air traffic control is non-existent, a mushroom cloud was seen rising 16 km into the atmosphere and that flashes had also been seen towards Texas.

 A radiation-burn victim walks into Jericho from Denver, leading a rescue party to Bear Lake, but the 20 radiation-burn victims there are dead.
-Before the unnamed radiation-burn victim dies, while he is interrogated by Hawkins, it is revealed that he is an accomplice of Hawkins and that there is a traitor in the attack.
+Before the unnamed radiation-burn victim dies, while he is interrogated by Hawkins, it is revealed that he is an accomplice of Hawkins and that there is a traitor in his past.

 In the first season finale, armed residents of New Bern attack Jericho with crude mortars made at the factories in New Bern.
 The mortar bombardment injure people in Jericho.
-Jake and Johnston Green along with Robert Hawkins lead a counter-attack on New Bern's forces outside of town, killing many of the attackers; Johnston Green is mortally wounded.
+Jake and Johnston Green along with Robert Hawkins lead a counter-attack on New Bern's forces outside of town, killing many of the attackers; Johnston Green is fatally wounded.
 Army units arrive to separate the combatants just as the season ends.